Hormerod History, Family Crest & Coats of Arms

 Early Notables of the Hormerod family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Hormerod Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hormerod Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hormerod family to the New World and Oceana
+Migration of the Hormerod family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Hormerod, or a variant listed above: George and Thomas Omrod, who settled in Philadelphia in 1880 and 1840 respectively.